nishcheyk/eventbook/README.md

 - Receives encrypted QR code data from scanning devices.
 - Decrypts and queries the booking's existence and status.
 - Returns validation result indicating if the ticket is valid, already used, or invalid.
-- Optionally marks the ticket as used to prevent re-entry.

 ---